The Private Property Owner’s Responsibility

 The Ministry of Natural Resources is responsible for wild animals which threatens public safety or is in the living quarters of a citizen’s home.
 Please call the local Ministry of Natural Resources district office at 519-773-9241.
 Further information may be obtained from the Ministry of Natural Resources website.

-For information about coyotes, please call the local Ministry of Natural Resources district office at 519-773-9241.
+For information about coyotes or other wildlife please call the local Ministry of Natural Resources district office at 519-773-9241.
 If a coyote poses an immediate threat or danger to public safety, call 911.

 Animal Investigations – Neglect, Cruelty or Abandonment